scottwedge/JAX_archiving_service/JAX_Archiving_Service_API_docs.md

 ### /archive_failed
 [back to top][endpoints]

 This endpoint will accept a `GET` request as described below.
 The successful return will be a string stating that the metadata was successfully updated along with the `job_id`.
+The metadata document associated with the `job_id` will be updated.
+The keys to update are `archival_status` and `when_archival_failed` with `"failed"` and `{timestamp}` respectively.
+The data services team will be sent an email notification about the failed job.

 This `GET` will include two args, `api_key` and `job_id`.